BIOP/quick-start-czi-reader/README.md

 [![Build Status](https://github.com/BIOP/quick-start-czi-reader/actions/workflows/build.yml/badge.svg)](https://github.com/BIOP/quick-start-czi-reader/actions/workflows/build.yml)

+# STATUS

+This project can't move forward.
+The initial ambition was to replace the inefficiencies of the original Bio-Formats CZI reader.
+Unfortunately, the OME team maintains exclusive access to CZI files that only they can test.
+Coupled with the burden of integrating a major rewrite, the PR I had hoped would be merged will never be merged (https://github.com/ome/bioformats/pull/4092).
+So instead of being part of the solution and making a contribution to the open-source community, this extra reader adds—yet again—more complexity to the problem.

+That's a disgrace.

+# Zeiss Quick start CZI Reader

 This reader can be used starting from Bio-Formats version 7.1.0 and above.

 # Quick start Bio-Formats CZI reader